-Before electricity and gas, people used plain old fire to make coffee!
-They used wood fire and big pots, and they ground their coffee with stones or wood.
+Before electricity and gas, people made coffee with plain old fire!
+They used wood fire and big pots and ground their coffee with stones or wood.

-Fast forward to the present.
-The tabletop burner was invented, which was a small device like a lamp.
+Fast-forward to the present.
+The tabletop burner, a small device like a lamp, was invented.
 This burner uses cheap (impure) blue-colored alcohol.
-You light it up and it heats coffee SLOWLY so you can make Turkish coffee.
+You light it up, and it heats coffee SLOWLY so you can make Turkish coffee.

 Turkish Tabletop Burner